wurrrrrrrrrr/kxo/README.md

   - workqueue
   - kernel thread

 It can use different machine-learning algorithm and perform tic-tac-toe games between kernel threads.
-The demo video are in the linke below:
+The demo video are in the link below:
  - [Kernel space tic-tac-toe game](https://www.youtube.com/watch?v=Y_xdLrDVGzk)

 ## Installation & Usage